bigeyedata/bigeye-airflow/README.md

 [Astronomer](astronomer.io) provides a local runtime for Airflow DAGs.
 This runtime is build from the Dockerfile in the astro folder.
 A startup bash script has been added, ***astro_dev***, to facilitate the needed code copy into the astro environment.

+Test environment is currently compatible with Python 3.6 and Airflow 1.10.7.

 ```shell
 bash astro_dev start
 bash astro_dev stop